Malted-Wheaties/EduLinkPy/README.md

 Important variables are commented at the top in upper case.
 Of which are recieved by the server are preceeded with `_s`.

 Argument variables are preceeded with `_`.

 ## Each request method may contain;

 ### url
 The school server (usually in the format https://_schoolcode_.edulinkone.com/api/) is combined with the method name to create a url to which the request will be sent.

 Is of type `string`

 ### body_raw
 The information to be sent in the POST request.
-It has been included instead of a flattened JSON string for readability Is of type `dict`
+It has been included instead of a flattened JSON string for readability.

+Is of type `dict`

 ### body
 Utilises `json.dumps()` to serialize `body_raw` `dict` to a flat, JSON formatted `str`.

 Is sent in the POST request.

 ### headers
-The header to be sent with
+The header to be sent with the PIST request.

 Is of type `dict`

 ### request
 Uses `requests.post()` to send a HTTP POST request to **url** containing **body** and **headers**

 ## Edulink API methods